Home

 When melting directly onto a kiln shelf ensure that the posts holding up the pot are well spaced to prevent them coming into contact with the glass.

-Keep one shelf for use with melts as then can be very wearing on the shelf, whenever possible use some form of container to catch the glass.
+Keep one shelf for use with melts as they can be very wearing on the shelf, whenever possible use some form of container to catch the melt.

-The finished glass slab is 1/2 inch thick.
-Extra glass was added to the pot during the pour to achieve this thickness
+The finished slab is 1/2 inch thick.
+Extra pieces were added to the pot during the pour to achieve this thickness.

 Turn off the kiln and observe all safety precautions if adding glass during the process.

 Step 1.
-Place glass pieces in selected pot.
+Place scrap pieces in selected pot.

 Step 4.
 There are many firing schedules for pours or melts, the following schedule can be used for a four inch pot.